dfdx/Umlaut.jl/docs/src/index.md

-# Ghost.jl
+# Umlaut.jl

+> :warning: These docs are taken from Ghost.jl and will be updated to Umlaut.jl soon!

-Ghost.jl is a code tracer for the Julia programming language.
+Umlaut.jl is a code tracer for the Julia programming language.
 It lets you trace the function execution, recording all primitive operations onto a linearized tape.
 Here's a quick example:

 ```@example
-using Ghost     # hide
+using Umlaut     # hide
 inc(x) = x + 1
 mul(x, y) = x * y
 inc_double(x) = mul(inc(x), inc(x))